It is a great pleasure to welcome our Event of the Day speaker, Ann Hodson.

 South Devon College

-• Student Parking: Students must apply for parking permits online or at the Essentials Shop.
+• Students must apply for parking permits online or at the Essentials Shop.
 A pay-to-exit system or prepaid tokens are used for the main campus.

 • Alternative Options: Nearby parking options, such as Devonshire Retail Park, are available, though they are not directly affiliated with the college.